scala/scala3/MAINTENANCE.md

 - Unassigned PRs and issues that the team failed to classify: bring them one by one so that the team can make a decision on them.

 # Maintenance List
-The following is the list of all the principal areas of the compiler and the core teams members who are responsible for their maintenance:
+The following is the list of all the principal areas of the compiler and the core team members who are responsible for their maintenance:

 - Parser: @odersky
 - Typer: @odersky, @smarter, (@dwijnand)